The short story

 Reason to avoid porn #2: Lust

-The Bible is pretty explicit that lusting after someone is sinful.
+The Bible clearly states that lusting after someone is sinful.
 Jesus says that lusting after a woman is a kind of adultery.
 “Everyone who looks at a woman with lust for her has already committed adultery with her in his heart” (Matt 5:28).
-St. James describes someone in these circumstances as “carried away and enticed by his own lust”, and goes so far as to say that “when lust has conceived, it gives birth to sin; and when sin is accomplished, it brings forth death” (James 1:14-15).
+St. James describes someone in these circumstances as “carried away and enticed by his own lust,” and goes so far as to say that “when lust has conceived, it gives birth to sin; and when sin is accomplished, it brings forth death” (James 1:14-15).
 The language is quite harsh here, but why?

 Lust is a sin because it makes you into someone who is controlled by your desires.
 There are, of course, good desires, but when your desires become disordered, then you have a problem.
 Your desires become disordered when they take control over your life; in other words, when you aren’t in control of them.
-The church fathers describe these kinds of desires as “the passions”, but they don’t mean things you’re “passionate” about, they mean something very specific: the word “passion” comes from the Greek word for “to suffer”.
-According to Dr. Maximus Constas, a priest and expert on the church fathers, a better translation of this word for modern people is, “the addictions”.
+The church fathers describe these kinds of desires as “the passions,” but they don’t mean things you’re “passionate” about, they mean something very specific: the word “passion” comes from the Greek word for “to suffer.”
+According to Dr. Maximus Constas, a priest and expert on the church fathers, a better translation of this word for modern people is “the addictions”.
 If you know anything about addiction, or if you have ever had one, you know that what you really experience in an addiction is the loss of freedom: you become controlled by your desire.
 And lust, especially for men, is extremely powerful in this regard.
-There have been countless tragedies throughout human history that have come to pass because of a lack of self-control in this area.
-Looking at pornography conditions you to be more and more controlled by your lust, drains your power, and makes you a weaker person.
+Countless tragedies throughout human history have come to pass because of a lack of self-control in this area.
+Looking at pornography conditions you to be more and more controlled by your lust; it disorders the way you relate to sexuality and other people.

 Reason to avoid porn #3: Masturbation

 If the issue with pornography was simply that it shamed people through their nakedness and inspired lust in the viewer, that would be bad enough.
-But of course looking at pornography is almost always accompanied by masturbation.
-We have another article on what’s dangerous about masturbation that you can read here.
-Suffice to say, this makes pornography problematic for all the same reasons that masturbation is problematic.
+But looking at pornography is almost always accompanied by masturbation.
+We have another article on the dangers of masturbation that you can read here.
+For now, let us say that masturbation makes pornography problematic for all the same reasons that masturbation is problematic.

 Is porn a sin?
 Yes, and more.

-All that said, we can fairly conclude that with a Christian anthropology it’s sinful to look at pornography.
+We can fairly conclude that it's sinful to look at pornography, according to a Christian anthropology.
 However, you don’t need a complicated theological argument to say that it’s bad to look at pornography.
-It may surprise you to know that even on a secular, scientific approach to the world, it’s widely accepted that pornography use is considered unhealthy and damaging to the mind and body alike.
+It may surprise you to know that even on a secular, scientific approach to the world, it’s widely accepted that the use of pornography is considered unhealthy and damaging to the mind and body alike.

-There are plenty of reasons not to look at pornography – that is if you care about being a healthy, happy individual.
-Everything that we’ve learned about pornography through study shows that it’s an addictive behavior that literally re-wires your brain.
-Pornography behaves so much like a drug in terms of its addictive qualities that there is now a movement called “fight the new drug”, a non-profit organization that helps raise awareness about the issues related to pornography use and ways to fight back.
-The problems with pornography are so widely recognized that there are almost no end of resources like this.
+There are plenty of reasons not to look at pornography—that is if you care about being a healthy, happy individual.
+Everything that we’ve learned about pornography through study shows that it’s an addictive behavior that re-wires your brain.
+Pornography behaves so much like a drug in terms of its addictive qualities that there is now a movement called “fight the new drug,” a non-profit organization that helps raise awareness about the issues related to pornography use and ways to fight back.
+The problems with pornography are so widely recognized that there is almost no end of resources for this issue.

 That said, it’s important to remember that Christianity is not a negative religion, but a positive one.
 The main reason not to sin isn’t to avoid evil but to become good.
 Yes, it’s good to avoid evil, but if all you did was avoid evil you still wouldn’t be good.
 A lot of people view religion as a list of rules to follow, and that following all the rules is what makes you a “good” religious person.
 But rule following is a shallow way of living.
 The goal of faith in God is to become like Him, to become good, just like the goal of eating well is to be healthy.
 While limiting what you’re “allowed” to eat might appear to be a decrease in freedom, in actuality it leads to a long-term increase in freedom, because being a healthier person means you’ll have more energy and be able to do more.

 It’s the same with sexuality.
-It may seem that restricting certain kinds of sexuality is a decrease in freedom or that the church is “anti” sex, but this is not true.
+It may seem that restricting certain kinds of sexuality is a decrease in freedom or that the church is anti-sex, but neither of these claims reflect reality.
 God made us sexual, after all.
 The issue is how we use it.
 If we use it in a way that narrows our spirits, makes us into addicts, or makes sexuality about self-love rather than love of others, it disorders us and makes our sexuality less beautiful and less good.
 To say that the church hates sex, therefore, because it counsels us to avoid certain kinds of sexuality is like saying nutritionists hate food because they tell you not to eat junk food.